korsakjakub/gpt-storify/README.md

 # gpt-storify

-An Action for getting a single response from ChatGPT with OpenAI API
+An action that generates a story from a list of points using ChatGPT